 What is my perfect running pace?

-Now that you know what running pace is as well as how to find your perfect running pace, you might want to know how it varies for different types of runs.
+Now that you know what running pace is and how to find your perfect running pace, you might want to know how it varies for different types of runs.
 We got you covered here.

 Long Runs and Recovery Runs

-For long runs and recovery runs, you’ll want a nice easy pace.
-Your breathing should be light, and it should be easy to keep a conversation.
-You can try yourself and see if you can say the Pledge of Allegiance.
+Long runs and recovery runs are all about building aerobic capacity, and that means keeping pacing well within your limits.
+You want a nice, easy pace that you can maintain for a long period of time.
+Your breathing should be light, and it should be easy to keep up a conversation.
+No one to talk to?
+You can try yourself and see if you can say the Pledge of Allegiance, or a poem you know.
 If you can with little effort, your pace is good.